Maqshir/civ13-wiki/wiki/Guide_to_Crafting.md

   - **Power per 1 litre (1000 cm<sup>3</sup>)** - the power produced by
     a given type of engine per every 1000 cc of its size.
-This is the meaning behind the number in an engine's description. **For the game mechanic purposes, the value of the engine power is doubled when an engine is installed on a modular vehicle.**
+This is the meaning behind the number in an engine's description in the list below. **For the game mechanic purposes, the value of the engine power is doubled when an engine is installed on a modular vehicle.**

 The power affects how many pieces of machinery could be powered by an engine if used as a generator, or, if used as a vehicle engine, the